Webnume/ecommerce-product-page-React/README.md

 The challenge is to build a product page with a lightbox product gallery and cart functionality!

+Users should be able to:

+- View the optimal layout for the site depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Open a lightbox gallery by clicking on the large product image
+- Switch the large product image by clicking on the small thumbnail images
+- Add items to the cart
+- View the cart and remove items from it

 ### Preview

 ![Design preview for e-commerce product page](./src/assets/images//preview.jpg)